Bok Choy Pesto with Cilantro and Black Sesame Seed, an excellent Asian fusion pesto sauce perfect for a dip or to serve with pasta.

 Bok Choy Pesto with Cilantro and Black Sesame Seed

-Bok Choy Pesto with Cilantro and Black Sesame Seed, an excellent Asian fusion pesto sauce perfect for a dip or to serve with pasta.
+Bok choy pesto with cilantro and sesame is an excellent Asian fusion pesto sauce perfect for a dip or to serve with pasta.

 Ingredients